ShenyiQinxin/k8s-learning/text.md

 4. build a docker image
 2.create a pod, 2 containers, svc
-3. create a deploy, 1 image
 6. create a deployment with images from local repo
 7. configure readinessprobes/livenessprobes
-9. design application with job, cronjob

 10. configure a pod with configmap
 11. configure a pod with pv and pvc

+9. design application with job, cronjob

+configure pv with nfs
+configure configMap with fluentd

 8. evaluate network plugins (calio, flannel)
 13. configure security context with capabilities and user